-Each week, for five weeks, you will be given clues by a different feltmaker for making wild and wacky beads for a necklace.
+Each week, for one month, you will be given clues by different feltmakers for making wild and wacky beads (or at least small felted objects that can hang from a string) for a necklace.
 The clues will include short videos demonstrating techniques or written notes and photos.
 You will be able to ask questions if anything needs extra explaining.
 There are no set times.
 You can work on the project when it is convenient to you.

 While these clues will take you through the overall process, there will also be the opportunity to use your own design creativity.
 This is not an exercise in everyone creating an identical item although there will be similarities.

-The profits from the Canfelt Along will be provided to the organisers of the Southern Hemisphere Feltmakers Convergence following the Felt Road convergence planned to be held in Canberra, ACT Australia in 2023.
+The profits from Canfelt Along For Convergence will be provided to the organisers of the Southern Hemisphere Feltmakers Convergence following the Felt Road convergence planned to be held in Canberra, ACT Australia in 2023.

 Before the Canfelt Along for Convergence begins you will be given a materials list including some ideas for colour combinations.
 Many of the materials can probably be sourced from your stash.